 John also recalled that when the Japanese colonel who was in charge of making sure that the POWs were fed well came to the camp, the POWs rations were increased.
 He would tell them how lucky they were to be Japanese POWs.
 He mentioned meals of ducks, geese, pigs and vegetables.
 All these were raised in the camp.
 After the colonel left the camp, the POWs rations were reduced to 450 grams of rice and one potato a day.
 John pointed out that the potatoes grown in the camp were washed, cooked and fed to the pigs that were raised at the camp.

 John and the other POWs were boarded onto the Enoshima Maru on January 25, 1945, at Keelung, Formosa.
 Before the ship sailed the Japanese asked the POWs if anyone had headaches, 30 POWs were taken off the ship.
-He finally arrived in Japan in February 1945, and was sent to Naruo Camp where he worked in a graphite factory.
-The graphite would produce ulcers on the POWs which would grow in size the longer that they worked in the factory.
+He finally arrived in Japan and was sent to Naruo Camp where he worked in a graphite factory manufacturing electric carbide rods.
+The work produced ulcers on the POWs, which would grow in size the longer that they worked in the factory.
 The camp was opened for the POWs from Formosa on February 2, 1945, and was closed May 29, 1945, after the area was extensively bombed by American B-29s.

 John remained a POW until he was liberated at the end of the war.
 He was returned to the Philippines and after medical treatment, he was boarded onto the Simon Bolivar arriving at San Francisco on October 25, 1945.
-After receiving additional medical treatment, he was discharged on April 28, 1946.
+After receiving additional medical treatment, he was discharged, from the Army, on April 28, 1946.
 Before he was discharged, on February 26, 1946, John was interviewed to give testimony against Japanese Captain Tamarki who commanded Heito POW Camp on Formosa.
 Captain Tamarki had been charged with the mistreatment of American POWs.

 John L. Massimino passed away on October 23, 2001, in Florida.
 He was buried at Bay Pines National Cemetery, Bay Pines, Florida, in Section B, Site 282.